Foundation Year (Year 0):

 Further information about the foundation year can be found by clicking here.

 Food technology is the application of food science to the processing of food materials into safe, wholesome, nutritious, tasty and attractive food products.
 Food technology draws upon and integrates the application of other technologies to food, such as packaging, materials science, engineering, instrumentation, electronics, agriculture and biotechnology.

 All this activity is supported by food science, which covers the scientific understanding of the composition of food under various conditions.
 This involves the understanding of many disciplines including nutrition, enzymology, microbiology, pharmacology, toxicology and effects of manufacturing, processing and storage.

-The university is home to the Food Research and Consultancy Unit (FRCU), a leading centre of excellence for Food Science.
-The FRCU has an international reputation for food safety research and provides expertise, training and advice to the food industry through the work of the Food Industry Centre.
-Testament to the work carried out by the FRCU is the state of the art £4.9 million Food Industry Centre which opened in the Spring of 2009, providing unrivalled facilities in this area.
-Therefore, students undertaking this degree will benefit from the close association and expertise from the Centre and staff.
+The university is home to the Zero2Five Food Industry Centre, a leading centre of excellence that provides food businesses with technical, operational and commercial support to enable them to compete more effectively.
+The Centre has an international reputation for food safety research and provides expertise, training and advice to the food industry, and students undertaking this degree will benefit from the close association and expertise from the Centre and staff.

 You will apply your knowledge of food science and technology directly to food manufacture and further develop your problem-solving skills through applied modules.

 |Safety and Quality||Food Quality, Labelling and Composition |

 |Processing and Technical||Applied Food Science and Processing 1|

 Applied Food Science and Processing 2